shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab10_Mobile.md

 # Practice Lab 10 - Field Service mobile app

+## Lab scenario
+Exploring the capabilities of the Field Service Mobile App to track and manage service activities efficiently.
+The scenario involves a simulated service call where a customer reports a malfunctioning machine and use the mobile app to schedule the appointment, navigate to the customer's location, update work order details, capture customer signatures, and close out the service call.

+## Lab objective
+In this lab, you will perform:
++ Exercise 1 – Configure Field Service mobile app for frontline workers

 ## Estimated timing: 30 minutes

 ## Exercise 1 – Configure Field Service mobile app for frontline workers

 In this exercise, you will configure settings for work orders including priorities and resolutions.

 ### Task 1 – Configure security and offline profile